Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Essential fatty acids (EFAs) are vital to our health but cannot be made inside our body so they must come from our diet.
 EFAs come in two main varieties: Omega-3 and Omega-6.
 Omega-3 fatty acids (O3FAs), such as those found in wild-caught fish, flax, and certain nuts (walnuts, almonds, pistachios, and hazelnuts, for example), tend to lower inflammation and reduce the risk of chronic diseases, while omega-6 fatty acids (O6FAs), such as those found in most vegetable and seed oils, are metabolized into arachidonic acid which drives up inflammation and raises the risk for chronic diseases.

 Contrast that against today’s SAD/WD which is overloaded with both sugar and polyunsaturated vegetable and seed oils with an estimated ratio of LA to ALA of about 20:1.
 Such a diet unhealthily gins up inflammation and that is another reason (along with it being high-glycemic, high-caloric, and addictive) that the SAD/WD is a driver of poor health outcomes.
-Understanding this helps explain why the overly simplistic intervention of replacing saturated fats with polyunsaturated fats has been demonstrated in numerous clinical trials to increase the risk for chronic diseases rather than reduce it.
+Understanding this helps explain why the overly simplistic intervention of replacing saturated fats (meat) with polyunsaturated fats (corn and vegetable oils) has been demonstrated in numerous clinical trials to increase the risk for chronic diseases rather than reduce it.

 Monounsaturated fat

-Monosaturated fats, also known as omega-9 fatty acids (O9FAs) have one double bond in the fatty acid chain.
+Monounsaturated fats, also known as omega-9 fatty acids (O9FAs) have one double bond in the fatty acid chain.
 This creates an L-shaped bend in their chemical structure which makes them slow-pouring liquids at room temperature.
 Like O3FAs, O9FAs tend to lower inflammation which, in the context of the SAD, overloaded with pro-inflammatory O6FAs, is a good thing for moving us toward better balance.

 Monounsaturated fats are found in high concentrations in olives, olive oil, avocados, nuts such as almonds, hazelnuts, and walnuts, and seeds such as pumpkin and sesame seeds.
 As with O3FAs, the addition of inflammation-lowering O9FAs can help tamp down the excessive inflammation caused by the SAD/WD which is loaded with O6FAs.
 But remember, the more fat we add to our diet, the smaller our serving sizes should become.